ballerina-attic/module-ballerinax-jira/README.md

   [JIRA Sign-Up Page](https://id.atlassian.com/signup?application=mac&tenant=&continue=https%3A%2F%2Fmy.atlassian.com).

 - Provide the credentials to your endpoint in the initialization step, as shown in the following sample code.
+A sample JIRA_URL would be "http://localhost:8080/rest/api/2"

 ```ballerina
 import ballerina/http;